Salvadel/soc-homelab-environment/setup/wazuh-setup.md

 ## Verifying Services

-After installation, all three Wazuh services were verified as active and running using the following command on Ubuntu Server:
+After installation all three Wazuh services were verified as active and running using the following command on Ubuntu Server - SIEM:
 ```bash
 sudo systemctl is-active wazuh-manager.service wazuh-indexer.service wazuh-dashboard.service
 ```